cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 ## Microservices and APIs

 Not all systems use streaming platforms – some bank architectures are microservice-based.
 For example, when a transaction request comes in, it hits a **Fraud Service** API (a dedicated microservice) which synchronously computes features (possibly via caching microservices), calls the ML model, applies some rules, and returns a decision to the transaction processor.
 This is a request/response approach rather than event-driven, but it can achieve real-time decisions inline.
-The microservice might be containerized and scaled on Kubernetes, with careful optimization for latency (e.g. written in a fast language like Go or C++ if needed).
+The microservice might be containerized and scaled on Kubernetes, with careful optimization for latency (e.g., written in a fast language like Go or C++ if needed).
 Many legacy bank systems still use this approach, sometimes even running models on mainframe or on-prem servers with custom code.

 ## Monitoring and Logging